cl-fui/gtk-tagged-streams/README.md

 To use GTK-TAGGED-STREAMS, clone it into your Lisp directory, or use Quicklisp (soon).

 Use gts:text-buffer instead of gtk-text-buffer.
-Immediately upon creation, it is a stream that outputs text to the cursor position.
+The buffer is also a caret output stream; any output will be inserted at the caret.

 For tagged output, wrap your outputting code like this:
 ```
 (with-tag *buffer* tag (format *buffer* "hello"))

+(without-tag *buffer* tag ...)
 ```

+The latter removes the specified tag from output (a very useful feature!)

 The tag can be any tag valid for this buffer.
-You may nest with-tag as needed.
+You may nest these as needed.

+Other streams may be opened on the buffer.
+They are described below.

 ## TAG-INPUT-STREAM

+This stream allows you to treat a tagged run of text as an input stream.

 `(make-instance 'tag-input-stream :buffer buffer :tag tag :position pos)`

-This stream allows you to treat a tagged run of text as an input stream.

 Parameter | Notes
 --- | ---